 Doctor of Philosophy

-A student must complete a minimum of 72 credit hours beyond the baccalaureate, of which 24 hours earned toward the master's degree in English may be counted upon approval.
+A student must complete a minimum of 72 credit hours.
 Students admitted directly into the doctoral program with only a B.A. must abide by the rules and regulations applicable to Ph.D. students and are urged to take the doctoral qualifying examinations no later than their third year of matriculation.
 A student must take ENGG 200 and ENGG 201 the first semester that each course is offered.
 Students should consult the department handbook and/or the Director of Graduate Studies for the full program of study.

 The student is advised that, in accordance with the rules and regulations of the Graduate School, course viability for students enrolled in the Ph.D. program is seven years; extenuations are detailed in the official Rules and Regulations for the Pursuit of Academic Degrees, published by the Graduate School, which states that "under no circumstances…may a student receive credit toward the degree for a course which the student pursued more than ten (10) years prior to the time the student presents himself or herself for the final examination.”

 A student must also pass a language examination in a field of study approved by the department.

 Each student will be required to pass a Ph.D. qualifying examination devised and administered by the Department of English.
 The Department reserves the right to determine the stage at which a student may take this examination, which will be given once a semester, in January and August of each academic year, and which will be administered during the summer session only by special permission and only to students enrolled at Howard University during the prior spring semester.
 A student who fails the Ph.D. qualifying examination a second time will not be allowed to continue work for the Ph.D. degree.